Maxima of independent, non-identically distributed Gaussian vectors: The bivariate case

 for $b > 0$.
 With similar arguments as for the Rayleigh distribution the distribution function $F_{\nu_b}$, where $\nu_b$ has density $f_b$, is given by

-Also in this case, the parameter $b\in(0,\infty)$ interpolates between complete independence and complete dependence of the bivariate distribution.
-In particular, if $b\to 0$, then the margins are equal and, on the other hand, if $b\to\infty$ then the margins are independent.
+In this case, the parameter $b\in(0,\infty)$ interpolates between complete independence and complete dependence of the bivariate distribution.
+In particular, if $b\to0$, then the margins are equal and, on the other hand, if $b\to\infty$ then the margins are independent.
+Here, Pickands' dependence function is